 According to the U.S. Department of Labor, Bureau of Labor Statistics, employment in entry-level human services jobs is projected to grow faster than the average for all occupations, with a 54-percent increase in health care and social assistance areas.
 Organizations are continually hiring individuals with skills in working with people that have a strong background in Psychology applied to human services.
 Students will have spent time in a variety of human service agencies, and will be prepared to work with other professionals in counseling, habilitation and rehabilitation, and social work to assist clients become successful in their lives.
 Graduates will be qualified for immediate employment locally and nationally.

 The goal of the Applied Psychology program is to provide students with a solid education and relevant work experience that will make them appealing candidates for immediate employment, in any context that involves working with other people, including co-workers, customers, managers, and subordinates.
 Social service agencies and businesses will be able to make use of individuals who are capable of analyzing and interpreting data, understand the value and limitations of a wide variety of psychological instruments, have a basic understanding of inter-group processes, and have a general orientation toward critical thinking and problem-solving.

-This is not a clinical degree, and does not train students to treat or administer treatment to clients in any way.
+Like all Bachelor of Psychology degrees, this is not a clinical degree, and does not train students to treat or administer treatment to clients in any way.
 The completion of this baccalaureate degree will not qualify the holder to apply for, be hired for, or perform the duties related to, employment which involves the provision of services prohibited by New York State Education Law Article 153, Psychology, Paragraphs 7601 and 7601a.
 This prohibits graduates from Morrisville State College who hold a B.S. in Applied Psychology from performing tasks which only licensed providers are authorized to do under state law, such as providing counseling which is only to be done by licensed psychologists.